 Community Living at Michigan (CLAM) is a legally binding adjunct to your Housing contract.
 Signing your contract signals your agreement to abide by the rules, policies, and regulations presented in the CLAM and this document, the Martha Cook Handbook.
 Failing to meet the house service expectations, may result in a student conduct process.

-Any resident who is documented with a CLAM violation will be required to meet with a professional staff member in University Housing, to discuss how to move forward.
-Below are several highlighted expectations from the CLAM based on previous inquiries with pertinent information about how they 6 are operationalized in the House.
-For additional information about the Housing Student Conduct and Conflict Resolution process, please refer to the Community Living at Michigan (CLAM) document.
+Any resident who is documented with a CLAM violation will be required to meet with a professional staff member in Michigan Housing to discuss how to move forward.
+For additional information about the Housing Student Conduct and Conflict Resolution process, please refer to the Community Living at Michigan (CLAM).

 All guests must be escorted throughout the building at all times in the interest of safety.
 It is the resident’s responsibility to make sure all guests abide by MCB and Michigan Housing policies.
 The public rooms on the first floor and basement have been designated for guests.
 Guests are permitted on residential floors from:

 10 am to Midnight Sunday through Thursday

 10 am to 2 am Friday and Saturday

 You are responsible for the behavior of your guests and they must follow University and Michigan Housing policies.
 It is expected that roommates discuss their preferences with respect to all guest visitation.

 Quiet hours are maintained from 11:00 pm until 8:00 am Sunday through Thursday and 12:00 am until 9:00 am Friday and Saturday.
 During Study Days and Exam Week, quiet hours are continuous except for meal times.